-98 2.2 | Selected Case Studies
+2.2 | Selected case studies

-We chose four out of the nineteen IOPs from LANFEX as case studies: IOPs, 1, 12, 17 and 18.
-IOPs 1, 17 and 18 were at the Bedfordshire location and IOP12 at the Shropshire location.
+We chose four out of the 19 IOPs from LANFEX as case studies: IOPs, 1, 12, 17, and 18.
+IOPs 1, 17, and 18 were at the Bedfordshire location and IOP12 at the Shropshire location.
 The four cases were selected to be representative of a variety of foggy events and have high data availability.
-These four case studies were chosen to be distinct with a broad range of conditions and evolutions, as briefly described here:
+These four case studies were chosen to be distinct, with a broad range of conditions and evolutions, as briefly described here.

-- IOP1 24th/25th Nov 2014 Cardington.
-A case of prolonged shallow stable radiation fog which persisted for 10 hours then transitioned to a deep adiabatic radiation fog for an hour before dissipation.
-This case was se lected to test the model's performance for fog in a stable boundary-layer with clear skies.
-This case study was the focus of Boutle et al. (2018) who used the LANFEX data, the operational Met Office Unified Model and the UCLALES-SALSA LES model to investigate aerosol-fog interactions.
-Here, we complement this work by investigating the impact of horizontal resolution and surface interaction on fog representation. - IOP12 1st/2nd Oct 2015 Shropshire.
-A case of thin spatially varying fog followed by a cloudy interlude and then a period of deeper fog constrained to the valleys.
-Limited observations from IOP12 were presented in Price et al. (2018) to illustrate the heterogeneity of fog in a complex valley system and to briefly assess the performance of two different NWP models (the MetUM and Meso-NH) at 100 m horizontal resolution.
-The Meso-NH model at 100 m horizontal resolution is analysed in detail by Ducongé et al. (2020).
-Here, we expand this analysis to evaluate the MetUM with grid-lengths of 1.5 km, 333 m and 100 m as well as parametrisation sensitivity. - IOP17 20th/21st Jan 2016 Cardington.
-A case of patchy fog for a short period during the night which did not develop into a persistent fog.
-This case enables the assessment of the model for a fog case with variable and relatively strong wind speeds, which were observed to be key to the patchy nature of the fog and its short duration.
+- IOP1: November 24/25, 2014, Cardington.
+A case of prolonged shallow stable radiation fog, which persisted for 10 hr then transitioned to a deep adiabatic radiation fog for an hour before dissipation.
+This case was selected to test the model's performance for fog in a stable boundary layer with clear skies.
+This case study was the focus of Boutle et al. (2018), who used the LANFEX data, the operational Met Office Unified Model, and the UCLALES-SALSA LES model to investigate aerosol-fog interactions.
+Here, we complement this work by investigating the impact of horizontal resolution and surface interaction on fog representation. - IOP12: October 1/2, 2015, Shropshire.
+A case of thin spatially varying fog, followed by a cloudy interlude and then a period of deeper fog constrained to the valleys.
+Limited observations from IOP12 were presented in Price et al. (2018) to illustrate the heterogeneity of fog in a complex valley system and to assess briefly the performance of two different NWP models (MetUM and Meso-NH) at 100-m horizontal resolution.
+The Meso-NH model at 100-m horizontal resolution is analysed in detail by Ducongé et al. (2020).
+Here, we expand this analysis to evaluate MetUM with grid lengths of

-IOP18 - 10th/11th Mar 2016 - Cardington.
+1.5 km and 333 and 100 m, as well as parametrisation sensitivity.

+- IOP17: Jan 20/21, 2016, Cardington.
+A case of patchy fog for a short period during the night, which did not develop into a persistent fog.
+This case enables the assessment of the model for a fog case with variable and relatively strong wind speeds, which were observed to be key to the patchy nature of the fog and its short duration. - IOP18: March 10/11, 2016, Cardington.
 A shallow stable radiation fog case with a rapid transition into a deep adiabatic radiation fog.
-This case will be used to assess the model's performance in simulating fog within a well mixed boundary-layer.
+This case will be used to assess the model's performance in simulating fog within a well-mixed boundary layer.

-122 2.3 | The Met Office Unified Model
+2.3 | The Met Office unified model